Jasmine Sanders Shows Off Toned Bod In Thong Bikini At Miami Beach

 “ABSOLUTELY NO QUESTION FROM YOU IS PETTY,IM LUVING THE VIDEO ITS JUST PERFECT,” exclaimed a follower.

 In addition, Jasmine shared another Instagram post yesterday that showed her in a similar outfit.
-In fact, it looked like she was wearing the exact same ensemble as in her bikini pic, except this time, she sported matching, mesh pants.
+In fact, it looked like she was wearing the exact same ensemble as in her bikini pic, except this time, she sported matching mesh pants.

 The model posed in front of a large, colorful mural.
 It read, “Hello Beautiful!” in cursive, and it was shaded with yellow, pink, and purple hues.

 The first photo of the set showed Sanders striking a pose while throwing her arms into the air, while a second photo zoomed in on her from the waist up.
-This picture revealed that the model accessorized with an eye-catching earring that featured an upside-down “u” shape.
+This picture revealed that the model accessorized with an eye-catching earring that featured an upside-down “U” shape.
 She also slung a mustard-yellow purse over her shoulder.

 This photo has been liked over 20,000 times, and it was geotagged at the Wynwood Walls & Art District in Miami.